hwan-sig/Official-FedGF/README.md

 - We store the json file that distribute the images with Dirichlet's distribution in `tools/json_data`.
 - 100 users have 500 images each.
 Different $\alpha$ value is possible in Dirichlet's distribution.

-## Running expemiments
+## Running experiments
-Example command can be found in `tools/run.sh`
+An example command can be found in `tools/run.sh`
 ```shell
 cd tools/
 chmod +x run.sh